Skip to main content

 aimee salakhov

 Aimee is a recent graduate from Vanderbilt University with a BA in Medicine, Health, and Society on the pre-medicine track.
-Currently, she is taking a gap year before applying to medical school.
-Over the course of the 4+1 program, Aimee will be investigating current, non-traditional applications of ketamine in the medical field.
+She is spending the year pursuing the MHS MA before applying to medical school.
+Over the course of the 4+1 program, Aimee will be investigating unique applications of ketamine in the medical field to determine the accessibility of alternative healthcare.
 Her research interests encompass health equity and learning about diverse perspectives in the healthcare field.
 Aimee is using her time in the MHS MA program to explore sociological approaches to healthcare in order to better understand her role and potential impact as a future physician.

 emmy schuler